jkent/frogfs/README.md

 directory, with a filename starting with `transform-` and ending with `.js` or `.py`.
 Transform tools take data on stdin and produce output on stdout.

 Both transform and compresors can accept arguments.
-Look at `examples/standalone/frogfs.yaml` for an example.
+See `frogfs_example.yaml` for an example.

 # History and Acknowledgements